DiasAmangeldy/Twix/README.md

-Scheme-which has a scheme of our robot
+Scheme- has a scheme of our robot